 Joint legal custody means that the parents have equal decision-making power over where the children will live; religion; school and child care arrangements; medical, dental, and psychological treatment; and extra-curricular activities.

 Joint legal custody does not necessarily mean equal time with the children.
 Nor does it mean that the parents will have equal financial responsibility.
 Joint custody does not take away the duty to pay child support.

 What does the court look at when it decides custody?

 The goal of the court is to do what is in the best interest of the children.
-In doing that, it considers several factors: Mental and physical health of the parents and the children The children’s adjustment to their home, school, and community The wishes of the parents The wishes of the children, with more attention to the wishes of children over age 14 The relationship of the children with the parents, siblings, and others who may have a large impact on the best interests of the children.
+In doing that, it considers several factors.
+The court considers the mental and physical health of the parents and the children, the children’s adjustment to their home, school, and community, the wishes of the parents, the wishes of the children, (with more attention to the wishes of children over age 14) the relationship of the children with the parents, siblings, and others who may have a large impact on the best interests of the children.

 How does the court evaluate the mental health of the parents?

 In most cases, the court relies on testimony of witnesses.
 In some cases, the police or medical professionals may have important information for the court to consider.
 The court also can order a parent to undergo sophisticated psychological testing.

 Some parents will participate in a formal custody evaluation.
 These evaluations, conducted by professional social workers or therapists, are sometimes helpful to the court.
 They are generally very expensive.